adrianmrozo/ds/reports/project3.md

 The second response in this Quora entry was quite elaborated.
 Somebody invested a lot of time to display the pictures out of the CIFAR10 dataset: https://github.com/pranka02/nn_CIFAR10
 By creating a Jupyter Notebook: dnn.ipynb
 I tested it, but it also did not work on my machine.
 I also uploaded it into Google Colab, and downloaded again it just as a .py file, which still did not work.
-I tested also the datatype of some of the variable, which should actually include the image, the datatype test resulted in "none", so I gave this also up.
+I also tested the datatype of some of the variable, which should actually include the image, the datatype test resulted in "none", so I gave this also up.
 However the uploaded Jupyter Notebook still exists in Google Colab, and IF it is correctly made, it actually offers quite some insights into how the CIFAR 10 data can be converted again into pictures (however as it did not work for me, it is to be confirmed that the code is indeed correct): https://colab.research.google.com/drive/1NhcaJ3EdpbmZhBch7xkHJg6tL6r0eR3Y?usp=sharing

 So after this extensive research and effort, I decided that we should not try to display for now (and best not at any point of time) the pictures.

-For a later point of time (the next milestones maybe) I prupose the database should be built as follows, one table for the 50000 train images, and one table for the 10000 test images.
+For a later point of time (the next milestones maybe) I propose the database should be built as follows, one table for the 50000 train images, and one table for the 10000 test images.
-It is not the most efficient way, as they have basically the same columns/attributes, but I strongly recommend to do it this way, so that we have another layer of security, that the train and test images are seperated.
+It is not the most efficient way, as they have basically the same columns/attributes, but I strongly recommend doing it this way, so that we have another layer of security, that the train and test images are separated.
 As the worst thing that could happen, is that we train our model on test images.

 To be 100% sure, what the dataset looks like, I made experiments in python with the following code (the beginning is directly of out of the original cifar10_cnn.py main file):